IBM/supply-chain-optimization-using-ibm/SCIwithCPforData-README.md

 5) Integrate SCBA with SCI by calling 'Update Item REST API' using NodeJS to save newly predicted safety stock value for that item in SCI

 ### Step 1 - Uploading Dataset

-In actual supply chain eco-system, purchase order and shipment data would be spread across different IT systems like SAP, Oracle, JDA etc. Using IBM CloudPak-for-Data, different data sources can be virtualized without moving data from its at-rest place.
+Below architecture diagram depicts actual supply chain eco-system where-in purchase order and shipment data would be spread across different IT systems like SAP, Oracle, JDA etc. Using IBM CloudPak-for-Data, different data sources can be virtualized without moving data from its at-rest place.

 ![](https://github.com/IBM/supply-chain-optimization-using-ibm/blob/master/images/SCI-SCBA_with_CPforData_ArchDiagram.png)

+ #### `Note:`
-`Note: In this code pattern, required data set is uploaded as a CSV file to simplify the steps since focus is on integration of SCI/SCBA with CloudPak-for-Data`
+  - In this code pattern, focus is on integration of SCI/SCBA with CloudPak-for-Data; Required sample data is loaded by default in provisioned learning SCI SaaS tenant;
+  - If developer wants to upload new data set, then [SCI REST APIs](https://developer.ibm.com/api/view/scinsights-prod:supply-chain-insights:title-Supply_Chain_Insights#Overview) can be used to upload it
+  - If developer is new to SCI platform, it is advised to complete [SCI Deployment and Data Configuration course](https://learn.ibm.com/enrol/index.php?id=5000) before uploading new data set

 ### Step 2 - Build, Test and Deploy AI model in Cloud-Pak-for-Data